-“After the mines shut down there was not much left here,” said Aaron Hautala, president of the Cuyuna Lakes Mountain Bike Crew.
+“After the mines shut down there was not much left here,” Aaron Hautala explained, president of the Cuyuna Lakes Mountain Bike Crew.
 “The land was being used as a garbage dump, or worse.
 There were a lot of empty buildings and empty faces around.”

 Hautala was born on the Iron Range and has a vision for the potential it holds as a mountain biking destination.

-A dead zone no more, the town of Cuyuna, population 332, built world-class mountain bike trails and things changed.
+The town of Cuyuna, population 332, built world-class mountain bike trails, and things changed.
 The secret of its red-purple dirt trails spread quickly, and people started to dream again, thanks to the Cuyuna Country Recreation Area.

-Hautala and the “Red Dirt Family,” as they are affectionately known, saw the potential of building bike trails a decade ago.
-The tacky dirt, rolling North Woods terrain, and groomed (snow) singletrack for fat tires each winter could become a biking mecca.
+Hautala and the “Red Dirt Family,” as they are affectionately known, saw the potential of building bike trails about a decade ago.
+The tacky dirt, rolling North Woods terrain, and groomed (snow) singletrack for fat bikes in the winter could become a biking mecca.

 First locally, then throughout the region, the trails gained distinction.
-They may well become an International Mountain Bike Association (IMBA) Gold Level destination, a tag reserved only for the most sought-after MTB locales.
+They may soon become an International Mountain Bike Association (IMBA) Gold Level destination, a tag reserved only for the most sought-after MTB locales.

 It takes 25 miles for a mountain bike trail to be legit.
 Build 25 miles with enough beauty and challenge, and you get the attention of riders within a “day trip” drive.

 “But each new mile needs to be better than the last,” Hautala said.
 They have to keep improving if they hope to become the “Mountain Bike U.S.A.” he envisions.